ita-social-projects/GreenCityClient/README.md

 Though there are two GitHub projects ([GreenCity](https://github.com/ita-social-projects/GreenCity) for back-end part and [GreenCityClient](https://github.com/ita-social-projects/GreenCityClient) for front-end part) all of the issues are listed in the first one - [GreenCity](https://github.com/ita-social-projects/GreenCity).

 **NOTE: make sure that your code passes checkstyle.
 Otherwise your pull request will be declined**.
-See paragraph [Setup Checkstyle](#5-setup-checkstyle).

 ## Development server